Vitalia Bryn-Pundyk, M.Ed/DTM/DPP

 Roman & Vitalia will provide the hamburgers, hot dogs, and all the fixin's (including Paperware, Plasticware, Pop, and Water).

-• If your last name begins with A-I, please bring a dessert to share.
+If your last name begins with A-I, please bring a side dish to share.

-• If your last name begins with J-Q , please bring a salad to share.
+If your last name begins with J-Q, please bring a dessert to share.

-• If your last name begins with R-Z, please bring a side dish to share.
+If your last name begins with R-Z, please bring a salad to share.

 PowerTalk Punch Lines